Industruino/documentation/gsm.md

 Next to the LED there are 2 small buttons:
 * left button is the RESET of the SIM800
-* right button is the PWR button to switch on/off
+* right button is the PWR button to switch on/off (connected to D6)

 # GSM/GPRS library options